bsdlabs/community/guidelines.md

  * Review and watch `freebsd` mentions.

 Setup a saved search: [freebsd lang:en](https://twitter.com/search?q=freebsd+lang%3Aen&f=live).
 Include other languages if you can communicate in that language.
- * Subscribe to and review [dev-commits-src-main](https://lists.freebsd.org/archives/dev-commits-src-main/) mailing list.

- Pick out commits that look news-worthy or important and tweet a summary including key details.
-Use @username mentions to thank authors, committers and companies if they sponsored it or were involved in it.
+ * Subscribe to and review [dev-commits-src-main mailing list](https://lists.freebsd.org/archives/dev-commits-src-main/).
+Every commit for FreeBSD base (src) gets listed here.
+Note: Ports is not listed here because it is high-volume, but can be subscribed to on the [dev-commits-ports-main mailing list](https://lists.freebsd.org/archives/dev-commits-ports-main/).

- * Review and watch the FreeBSDHelp [OpenSource Projects](https://twitter.com/i/lists/1340730882705874944) list.
+ * Review and watch the FreeBSDHelp [Open Source Projects](https://twitter.com/i/lists/1340730882705874944) list.

-Follow their updates via that list, share and amplify their wins. **Example**: Project birthday or big release. **Idea**: If the software is in ports, do a showcase tweet on that software and @mention them.

  * Review and watch the FreeBSDHelp [FreeBSD People](https://twitter.com/i/lists/81179014) list.

-Follow their updates via that list, share and amplify their wins and updates.

  * Share and remind people about community events, conferences, meetings, upcoming stuff.

-3 days before, 1 day before, a few hours before.
+### Ideas & Specific Examples

+#### FreeBSD commits (base, ports, doc) commits that look news-worthy or important

+Tweet a summary of the change, and include key details.
+Use @username mentions to thank authors, committers and companies if they sponsored it or were involved in it.

+#### Share and amplify the wins and tweets of [Open Source Projects](https://twitter.com/i/lists/1340730882705874944)

+  * **Examples**: A projects birthday, big release, news or community poll.
+  * **Idea**: If the software is in ports, do a showcase tweet on that software and @mention them.

+#### Share and amplify the wins and tweets of [Open Source People](https://twitter.com/i/lists/81179014)

+  * **Examples**: Someones great Tweet or blog post on fixing a problem or building a new feature.

+#### Share and remind people about upcoming events.

 Gives us opportunities to repeat content, grow participation, and help people not miss out.

+  * **Examples**: BSDCon, Other Conferences, Project Birthday, Events, Meetings, Hackathons, etc. 3 days before, 1 day before, a few hours before.

 ### Tips